-This paper examines the public sector comparators (PSCs) compiled for the first eight UK PFI roads1.
 The PSCs are re-created using original data and the findings are summarised.
 Until now the Highways Agency has regarded this detailed data as being commercially sensitive and has not released it into the public domain.
-However it is now over ten years since the early PFI road PSCs were created and the data is less sensitive today.
-Only the output numbers (the summary NPVs) have previously been published by the Highways Agency.
-Two sets of NPVs are in the public domain: a set calculated using the first-recommended discount rate of 8% and a subsequent set recalculated using 6%.
-Discount rates are discussed later, however the point of note is that, despite the pivotal role that PSCs play in public policy decision-making, the architecture of these comparators - and, importantly, the assumptions embedded within - have not been available for public scrutiny until now.
+However it is now over 10 years since the early PFI road PSCs were created and the data is less sensitive today.
+Only the output numbers from the PSC benchmarking process (the summary net present values2 of the future cash flows required to support the public and the private sector procurement options) have previously been published by the National Audit Office (NAO 1998).
+Two sets of NPVs are in the public domain: a set calculated using the first-recommended discount rate of 8% and a subsequent set recalculated using the later-recommended rate of 6%.
+Discount rates are discussed later, however the point of note is that, despite the pivotal role that PSCs play in public policy decision-making, the architecture of these comparators-and, importantly, the assumptions embedded within-have not been available for public scrutiny until now.

-The purpose of the research was four-fold: to understand the general PSC formulations, to examine the figures used, to explore the assumptions behind these figures and to assess the impact of alternative assumptions on the output NPVs (and, ultimately, on the procurement-route decisions themselves).
+The purpose of the research reported here was fourfold: to understand the general PSC formulations, to examine the figures used, to explore the assumptions behind these figures and to assess the impact of alternative assumptions on the output NPVs (and, ultimately, on the procurement-route decisions themselves).
 The PSCs were recreated in spreadsheets for each road.
-For comparison purposes, the resulting NPVs were compared to the NPV of the PFI payments due to be made to the PFI road operators by the Highways Agency (as published by HM Treasury on its website2).
+For comparison purposes, the resulting NPVs were contrasted with the NPV of the stream of revenue payments due to be made to the PFI road operators by the Highways Agency3 (as published by HM Treasury on its website4).

 The comparators were constructed using a discount rate of 8%.
 They were then recalculated using 6%.
-These results were checked for consistency with the previouslypublished figures before today's recommended discount rate of 3.5% was tested to assess its impact on individual schemes and on the early PFI roads programme as a whole.
-Preliminary analysis of the published data suggested that the progression of the NPVs from 8% to 6% was non-linear.
-Hence the only way of examining the NPVs at 3.5% was to recreate the PSCs from first principles.
+These results were checked for consistency with the previously-published figures before today's recommended discount rate of 3.5% was applied to assess